Olusegun-Light/Olusegun-Light/README.md

 - 📫 How to reach me **lightolusegun1@gmail.com**

-- 🧑‍💻 I enjoy building backend projects with new nodejs and collaborating with other engineers to solve bugs.
+- 🧑‍💻 I enjoy building backend projects with nodejs and collaborating with other engineers to solve bugs.

 - 🍀 Check out my [portfolio](olusegun-light.vercel.app)